List of Child's Play characters: Doreen Norris

 (played by Carlease Burke) - The mother of Mike Norris in the 2019 film.
-Chucky causes the Kaslan Car where she is travelling to crash, before stabbing her.
+Chucky causes the Kaslan Car where she is traveling to crash, before stabbing her.

 Falyn

 (played by Beatrice Kitsos) - One of Andy's new friends.

 Gabe

 (portrayed by Trent Redekop) - A perverse, building voyeur and electrician of the apartment who takes Chucky to the basement to prepare him for sale online.
 Chucky, repaired, torments Gabe before mutilating him with a table saw.

 Henry Kaslan

 (played by Tim Matheson) - The founder and CEO OF Kaslan Corp, the company that manufactures the Buddi dolls.
 After the incident of Chucky's killing spree in Zed-Mart, Kaslan provides a disclaimer regarding Chucky's programming and the recalling of Buddi and Buddi 2.

 Karen Barclay

 (played by Aubrey Plaza) - Karen is a single mother to her son, Andy.
-She works at the customer service department at Zed-Mart.
-She gives Andy a malfunctioning Buddi doll named Chucky, and starts becoming suspicious when Chucky begins committing murders, not believing Andy when he says Chucky did it.
-She realizes the truth after Chucky holds her hostage at Zed-Mart and tries killing her by tying her neck to a forklift, but Andy manages to cut her down using Chucky’s knife and they defeat Chucky.
+She works in the customer service department at Zed-Mart.
+She gives Andy a malfunctioning Buddi doll named Chucky and starts becoming suspicious when Chucky begins committing murders, not believing Andy when he says Chucky did it.
+She realizes the truth after Chucky holds her hostage at Zed-Mart and tries killing her by tying her neck to a forklift, but Andy manages to cut her down using Chucky's knife and they defeat Chucky.